-Students are expected to participate fully in activities required by the program.
-See the Functional Abilities Essential for Practice (p.
-33).
-Students must exhibit stable mental processes by being able to function appropriately under stressful conditions.
+Students are expected to participate fully in activities required by the program (see Functional Abilities Essential for Practice, p.
+30).
+Students must exhibit stable mental processes and the ability to function appropriately under stressful conditions.

-Any student having a temporary medical condition inhibiting/restricting their activities must supply a written explanation from their physician.
+Any student having a temporary medical condition inhibiting/restricting their activities must supply a written explanation from their physician which includes any specific activity restrictions.
 Should a student become unable to participate fully in the program's activities, s/he may be withdrawn.

 We acknowledge that nursing students may have needs for which the College will make every effort to provide reasonable accommodations in compliance with the Americans with Disabilities Act (ADA).
-If you are a student needing accommodations for any classes, please contact the Office of Accessibility and Inclusion located at the Silver Creek Campus.
+If you are a student needing accommodations for any classes, please contact the Office of Accessibility and Inclusion (OAI) located at the Silver Creek Campus.
 The coordinator, Sandy Manor, travels to all campuses and centers and an appointment can be scheduled to meet with her by calling 928-536-6246 or emailing sandy.manor@npc.edu.
-The coordinator should be contacted before the first class meeting.
-It is important to contact the Office of Accessibility and Inclusion as early in the program as possible so that any necessary accommodations may be expeditiously implemented.
-Applications can be submitted electronically at www.npc.edu/dra.
-In addition to class exams, there will be standardized exams.
-For standardized exams, it is a separate process outside of NPC to whom you will be submitting documentation and requesting accommodation.
+The OAI should be contacted as early as possible prior to the start of classes so any necessary accommodations may be expeditiously implemented.
+In addition to class exams, standardized exams are necessary to become an LPN or RN.
+For standardized exams, it is a separate process outside of NPC to whom students submit documentation and request accommodations.

-Please contact the Accessibility and Inclusion Coordinator if you need help requesting or submitting documentation for this accommodation.
-Individual faculty will not provide extra time, different environments, or dictionaries during testing without authorization from the Office of Accessibility and Inclusion.
-Examples of when an accommodation may be appropriate are: specific learning disabilities, vision, hearing, speech impairment, and mental health conditions.
+Individual faculty cannot by law provide any accommodations (for example: extra time, different testing environments, different testing modalities) without specific written authorization from the Office of Accessibility and Inclusion.
+Examples of when an accommodation may be appropriate are: specific learning disabilities; vision, hearing, or speech impairment; or certain mental health conditions.

 According to ADA law, implementing accommodations cannot pose a direct threat to health or safety of others.
-It is the responsibility of the student to follow through with the Accessibility and Inclusion Coordinator.
+It is the sole responsibility of the student to contact the Office of Accessibility and Inclusion with questions regarding accommodations.